10/20/2021

 Conference Facilitator

-From the bank we have Mike Lindenburg.
+From Deutsche Bank, we have Mike Lindenberg.
 Please go ahead.

 speaker

 Yeah.
-Hey, good morning everyone.
-Hey Scott, back to your point about the vaccine mandates being the biggest risk.
-Where are you maybe in conversations with the government and as it pertains to the TSA, which I think, you know, latest data is that I think they're only at like 60, 65 percent vaccinated.
-Are you making any sort of contingency plans or, you know, as we approach the holidays are we going to have to have additional United people to help staff and kind of get people through the airports?
+Hey, good morning, everyone.
+Hey, Scott, back to your point about the vaccine mandates being the biggest risk.
+Where are you maybe in conversations with the government and as it pertains to the TSA, which I think, you know, latest data is that I think they're only at like 60, 65% vaccinated.
+Are you making any sort of contingency plans or, you know, as we approach the holidays, are we going to have to have additional United people to help staff and kind of get people through the airports?
 Just where things stand on that.
 Thanks.

 speaker